mblackstock/node-red/README.md

 * mechanism for downloading the distributed flow from a 'master' device such as a cloud server.
 * during the parsing and configuration process, replace wires to nodes on other devices with connection to an MQTT server.

 For more information, see our presentation at WoT 2014.
+Watch this space for more information on how to configure and run the system.
+In the meantime, feel free to contact mike at sensetecnic.com for more info.

-The rest of this documentation is from the Node-RED README.
+(The rest of this documentation is from the Node-RED README.)

 ## Quick Start